The Decal Renaissance: Customizing Cars with Flair

 Decals can last around 5-7 years if they are laminated and taken care of.

-Although the terms “decal” and “sticker” are often used interchangeably, not all stickers are decals.
+While the terms “decal” and “sticker” are often used interchangeably, not all stickers are decals.
 Decals are generally larger and more complex than stickers, and have a transfer tape that helps with proper placement.

 1. The Bold and the Beautiful: Vinyl Wraps

 Vinyl wraps are like that mysterious person in your local coffee shop—hard to ignore and impossible to forget.
-Offering a complete makeover, these wraps develop your vehicle’s look without a permanent commitment.
+Offering a complete makeover, these wraps transform your vehicle’s look without a permanent commitment.
 Vinyl wraps come in endless colors and patterns, allowing you to express your inner Picasso without breaking the bank.

 “Vinyl wraps offer peerless flexibility.
 You can change the look of your car every few years.
 Its like giving your vehicle a new lease on life, — according to articles referencing Jane Thomas indirectly, a front-running customization expert in Los Angeles.